7 Things To Do In Coolangatta on The Gold Coast

 Chill out at one of the Coolangatta Beachfront Cafes

 The entire beach walk is quite a long one.
-And while there are many benches to sit down on the walking and cycling path, don’t miss out on stopping for a coffee and cake at one of the excellent cafes and eateries on the Coolangatta promenade walk.
+While there are many benches to sit down on the walking and cycling path, don’t miss out on stopping for a coffee and cake at one of the excellent cafes and eateries on the Coolangatta promenade walk.

 Enjoy the Cooly’s Rock Festival

-It was just a coincidence for me to visit during the Cooly’s Rock Festival.
-It is held every year in June and is one of the coolest things to do in Coolangatta.
-This is a unique festival not to miss out on if you are interested in vintage cars and memorabilia.
-And the finest rock music and dancing shows.
+It was just a coincidence that I visited during the Cooly’s Rock Festival.
+It is held annually in June and is one of the coolest things to do in Coolangatta.
+This is a unique festival not to miss out on if you are interested in vintage cars and memorabilia, as well as the finest rock music and dancing shows.

-If you have more time and want to visit nearby places, hop on and off a bus from Coolangatta to Surfer Paradise and stop along your way.
-Or you can take a self-drive trip to the gold coast hinterland.
+If you have more time and want to visit nearby places, hop on and off a bus from Coolangatta to Surfer Paradise and stop.
+You can also take a self-drive trip to the Gold Coast hinterland.

 Visit The Currumbin Sanctuary